 This habit, especially if it has persisted for long, can cause problems such as (but not limited to) open bite of the front teeth, flared upper incisors, tipping of lower incisors, misalignment of the future permanent teeth, and deformities of the roof of the mouth.

-Like thumb sucking, lip suck is another common Oral San Marcos habit in young children.
+Like thumb sucking, lip suck is another common oral habits in young children.

-It often results to chapped, inflamed lips.
+It often results in chapped, inflamed lips.
 This results to these teeth not being in contact with each other when the mouth closes.

 Infants exhibit this habit up to six months of age at which point they lose this reflex to give them the ability to chew solid foods.
 But if it persists, tongue thrusting can lead to open bite and other orthodontic problems.